alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 Considering the scenario in the beginning of the article, we can unify files of many projects through the use of symlinks.

 Inside each repository, let's create links that will point to files in a Configs folder, located one level above.
-The Configs folder can become a repository itself, separated from Repo1 and Repo2.
+The Configs folder can become a repository itself, separate from Repo1 and Repo2.

 The diagram below shows better. `-->` indicates a symlink.